IgnacioFernandez1311/pulsar_web/README.md

 ```
 ### Insert components

-As you can see, every Component and View defines an `imports` list that defines the list of `Renderable Function()` items you can insert into the `View` html template using the syntax `{% insert "Hello" %}`.
+As you can see, every Component and View defines an `imports` list that defines the list of `Renderable` items you can insert into the `View` html template using the syntax `<Hello />`.

 ### LayoutView